Antigua

 English Harbour is Antigua's graceful historic district which incorporates Nelson's Dockyard National Park.
 Nelson's Dockyard was developed as a base for the navy and served as the head quarters of the British fleet of the Caribbean Leeward Islands during the late 18th century.

-The dockyard in Antigua was expanded by Horatio Nelson but it was abandoned in the nineteenth century and closed in 1889.
+The dockyard was expanded by Horatio Nelson but it was abandoned in the nineteenth century and closed in 1889.
 The naval yard has now been restored and it is the only Georgian dockyard in the World.

 Right: View from Shirley Heights, click for a larger image.